xmos/aisrv/lib_aisrv/doc/rst/xcore-ai-server.rst

 Introduction
 ------------

-We will develop software that runs on an xcore.ai (and quake) that turns xcore.ai into black-box server that runs inference tasks independently of a host processor or even host PC.
-The idea is that ML customers can evaluate xcore.ai from their laptop without needing tools, and partners such as IFX can build xcore.ai into their flow without needing tools.
+The xcore.ai-inference-engine is a program that runs on an xcore.ai (and quake) that turns xcore.ai into black-box server that runs inference tasks.
+The tasks are provided through a host interfacae from a host microcontroller (using SPI) or a host laptop (using USB).
+ML customers can evaluate xcore.ai from their laptop without needing tools, and partners such as IFX can build xcore.ai into their flow without needing tools.

 The bare xcore.ai inference engine has just three commands:

+  * **WRITE TENSOR** writes the input tensor to the device (to be used for inferencing)

+  * **READ TENSOR** reads the output tensor from the device, reading the inferenced value(s).

-  * **INFERENCE INPUT,OUTPUT** runs an input tensor through the model, producing an output tensor
+  * **INFERENCE** runs an input tensor through the model, producing an output tensor

   * **UPGRADE MODEL** stores a new model in the flash's data partition

   * **UPGRADE SERVER** stores a new server in the flash's boot partition

-An extended server includes a sensor acquisition pipeline that supports two more commands:

   * **ACQUIRE DATA** obtains a frame of data from a sensor

-  * **ACQUIRE AND INFERENCE** obtains a frame of data and runs it through the model.

-The commands are implemented in two different forms: as a Python API that uses USB to communicate with the hardware, as a C API that uses SPI to communicate with the hardware.
+The commands are implemented in two different forms: as a Python API that uses USB to communicate with the hardware, and as a C API that uses SPI to communicate with the hardware.
 This implies that at least two implementations of the server exists, one that accepts commands over USB, and one that accepts commands over slave SPI (or some variant).
 The USB